tradle/mycloud/docs/code-inventory.md

 ### Warm up lambda
 ## Plugins
 ### House bot
+Tradle MyCloud allows to implement many different kind of bots, which is described elsewhere.
+For the purposes of e-policies, used in KYC, onbparding, leasing, Tax (FATCA/CRS) and other similar scenarios we use one bot, which we call house bot.
+This bot implemenents a piepeline mechanism which executes all the plugins, that registered to receive events in it.
 ### Plugins in various Lambdas
+The following lambdas support plugins: onMessage, onUpdate.
+To register plugin for onMessage Lambda, do this: xxx To register plugin for onUpdate  Lambda, do this: xxx

 ### Security on creation or edit of resources
 ### Security on reading resources
 ### How to write a plugin
+See this
 ## GraphQL
 Standard [GraphQL](https://graphql.org/code/) is supported for queries.
 GraphQL Mutations are not supported.
 Instead we are using our own reliable messaging mechanism for sending data from mobile and web clients to the server.
 You can use an open source Graphiql tool to view all resources in MyCloud.